 COBRA, or the Consolidated Omnibus Budget Reconciliation Act, also helps workers maintain their health insurance while off work due to injury, pregnancy, or other incidents.
 COBRA allows spouses, retirees, former employees, and dependents to stay on group health insurance rates for a certain period of time.
 It’s not free, but the premiums are usually more manageable.

 COBRA may apply to employees that were either involuntarily or voluntarily terminated, had a reduction in hours, are divorced or deceased (from the spouse’s side), or from a dependent’s perspective lost child status.
 In short, COBRA (like FMLA) allows you to stay on an employer’s insurance plan but you still pay your premium and the employer’s premium.
 COBRA rights kick in if your company has more 20 or more employees.
 You have to be terminated or laid off to use COBRA in which case you’d pay 102 percent (taking into account administrative fees) of the premium.

 “I Was Injured and My Insurance Was Canceled By an Employer”

 If you were injured in a construction accident, a slip and fall, or some other mishap occurred while on the job, employers are not able to arbitrarily cancel your health insurance.
 If you’re taken off of a plan (and stop receiving health insurance benefits), that means your employment status has shifted.
 If you weren’t notified of this change, that can lead to serious legal repercussions.

-Lost wages are a serious concern is Illinois and Missouri.
-If you’re being underpaid, you need to reach out to a workers compensation lawyer as soon as possible.
+Lost wages are a serious concern in Illinois and Missouri.
+If you’re being underpaid, you need to reach out to a worker's compensation lawyer as soon as possible.
 On the other hand, being on extended leave due to a work-related injury deserves continued health insurance benefits.